 The purpose of the scheme is to establish that employees also receive pension income directly connected to the size of contributions to the pension fund besides the state pension.
-Voluntary cumulative pension contributions performed by the individual and (or) a third party (including employer) are deducted from the gross income in the amount not exceeding 5 percent of the gross income of the individual this provision is effective from 1 January 2011).
+Voluntary cumulative pension contributions performed by the individual and (or) a third party (including employer) are deducted from the gross income in the amount not exceeding 5 percent of the gross income of the individual.

 Income tax payers are resident and non-resident individuals of RA, including individual entrepreneurs and notaries.